term7/FFmpeg-A-short-Guide/README.md

 #!/bin/bash

 # Please note: This script makes use of 'sed'.
 In MacOS 'sed' is slightly different than 'gnused' or 'sed' in Linux.
-# IF YOU WANT TO USE THIS SCRIPT ON ANOTHER SYSTEM THAN MACOS, PLEASE CHANGE THE SYNTAX OF ALL SED COMMANDS ACCORDINGLY.
+# IF YOU WANT TO USE THIS SCRIPT ON ANOTHER SYSTEM THAN MACOS, PLEASE CHANGE ALL SED COMMANDS ACCORDINGLY.

 # Declare source and destination folders:
 SOURCES=/Users/$(whoami)/Music/Music/Media/Music